 These informal performances offer an opportunity for students to "try things out" for their peers without pressures of concert dress or etiquette.
 Faculty members are generally not invited.

 Senior Recitals are formal required performances for music majors; Junior Recitals are required for the Bachelor of Music Degree.
-Recitals are typically held in April.

 Notes at Noon is held in the main floor apse area of the library, and includes three to four concerts each semester.
 This Conservatory favorite is also known as Musselman Library's "brown-bag concert series."